 - America is the largest consumer of coffee in the world but very closely followed by Brazil.

-- Your body will get rid of 75% of all the caffeine you consume daily in less than half a day.
+- A body will get rid of 75% of all the caffeine consumed daily in less than half a day.

 - 90% of the world’s population consumes a meal or drink that has some caffeine in it every day.